 5. Do a critique.

 This is an idea that simply isn’t done often enough.
 Audiences just love critiques.
-I guess they have a kind of reality TV flavor.
+Whatever business you’re in – graphic design or pet grooming – doing a critique will add a kind of reality TV flavor to your online event.

 6. Challenge your audience.